-NetApp, Inc. (NTAP) CEO George Kurian on Q2 2021 Results - Earnings Call Transcript

 We also unveiled the latest version of our flagship operating system, ONTAP 9.8.
 ONTAP is at the heart of our approach to hybrid cloud.
 We enhanced the ONTAP data services to provide integrated caching across the widest range of workloads and physical data locations, enable flexible, cost effective, instantaneous failover for business-critical applications, and support object storage with S3 protocol access.
 Additionally, we introduced new end-to-end NVMe systems, SAN-optimized systems, and hybrid arrays to give customers a broad range of price and performance options.

-Finally, we made updates to NetApp Keystone Flex Subscription, providing a fast, flexible path to a cloud-enabled data center with pay-as-you-grow subscription for a cloud-like experience on premises.
-Keystone enables our customers to consume their Data Fabric with a cloud-like experience in their data center, as a managed service in addition to the public cloud.
+Finally, we made updates to NetApp Keystone Flex Subscription, providing a fast, flexible path to a cloud-enabled data center with pay-as-you-go subscription for a cloud-like experience on premises.
+Keystone enables our customers to consume their Data Fabric with a cloud-like experience in their data center as a managed service in addition to the public cloud.
 Only NetApp is able to offer customers this flexibility.

 Together, all of these innovations better enable enterprises to accelerate their digital transformation and adapt rapidly to unpredictable business demands.